AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    \centering

-.. table:: [table:castro:bcs] Physical boundary conditions supported in . why does slipwall and noslipwall do the same thing?
+.. table:: [table:castro:bcs] Physical boundary conditions supported in Castro. why does slipwall and noslipwall do the same thing?

    +-------------+-------------+-------------+-------------+-------------+
    | **name**    | **integer** | **normal    | **transvers | **scalars** |